 A while ago, an amazing video of some Australians larking around on a cliff near Sydney was making the rounds as the latest viral sensation.
 In the video, one of the group leaps of the cliff into the blue water below him with a Go Pro, and after he hits the water and returns to the surface and the bubbles start to clear from the front of the camera, a gigantic great white shark looms in a few feet away and swims by – narrowly missing the young man.
 As it turned out, this video was not a real-life close shave with a great white, but rather the latest viral marketing campaign for Go Pro cameras.
 And it is precisely this type of robustness and ease of cross medium use that make Go Pros one of the ultimate diving accessories.
 However, don’t think they are just a toy for messing around with on a dive; they are able to produce some outstanding footage at professional quality that any natural history program would be proud of.
 So how do you get started using a Go Pro on your dives?

 The first thing you need to decide is which Go Pro to acquire, and what accessories are crucial for shooting great video.
-You fundamentally have 3 choices: the Hero 3+, the Hero 4 Silver, and the Hero 4 Black.
-The clear winner across all boards is the Hero 4 Silver.
-It trumps the other two by having an inbuilt touch screen – no less – which reduces the need to spend more money on an external screen.
-It has better resolution and performance than the Hero 3+, and although it does not match some of the insanely high performance specs of the Hero 4 Black, the fact that it can shoot in 1080 at 60 fps, and up to 2.7k at 30 fps will satisfy the most demanding users except possibly Mr Steven Spielberg.
-Overall, the Hero 4 Silver offers the best performance and value for money balance of all the cameras available at the minute.
+You fundamentally have 3 choices: the Hero 6, the Hero 5, and the Hero.
+The clear winner across all boards is the Hero 6.
+It trumps the other two by having an inbuilt stabilizer – built in screen – no less – which reduces the need to spend more money on an external screen.
+It has better resolution and performance than the Hero 5 and Hero, and although it does match some of the insanely high performance specs of the Hero 5 Black, the fact that it can shoot in 4k, 1080 at 60 fps, and up to 2.7k at 30 fps will satisfy the most demanding users except possibly Mr Steven Spielberg.
+Overall, the Hero 6 offers the best performance and value for money balance of all the cameras available at the minute.

 We have all the newest Go Pro models in stock at our office in Khao Lak as well as accessories for diving.
 Come check our shop if you want to buy a GoPro in Khao Lak.